Shapes of Milky-Way-Mass Galaxies with Self-Interacting Dark Matter

 We first compare the DM shape profiles to previous results from DM-only simulations, those with an analytic disc model, and CDM+Baryon simulations \citep[see][Figure 7 for a summary]{2018MNRAS.479..359S}.
 In Figure \ref{fig:figr_ca_dark}, we plot the shape of the DM component for all the FIRE-2 MW-mass galaxy simulations of Table \ref{tbl:resims}.
 This comparison uses log-scale for the $y$-axis axis ratio $s=c/a$ and geometric mean of the axis lengths $R=\left(abc\right)^{1/3}$ for the $x$-axis, for direct comparison with the summary in Figure 7 of \citet{2018MNRAS.479..359S}.
 Plots of the axis ratio $s=c/a$ and triaxiality $T$ versus geometric mean radius $R$ for all individual species (as in Figures \ref{fig:figr_ca_all_sphericalr} and \ref{fig:figr_T_sphericalr}) are given in Appendix \ref{sec:geo}.

-We see a clear trend towards more spherical haloes at larger $\sigma/m$ for the DM-only simulations, but find that the SIDM+Baryon simulations are not as spherical at larger radii as expected from the SIDM+Baryon semi-analytic model of \citet{2018MNRAS.479..359S}.
+We see a clear trend towards more spherical haloes at larger $\sigma/m$ for the DM-only simulations, but find that the SIDM+Baryon simulations are not as spherical at larger radii as assumed in the SIDM+Baryon semi-analytic model of \citet{2018MNRAS.479..359S}, which is initialized with a spherically symmetric halo.
 Also, instead of the concave-up shape predicted by this model for SIDM+Baryon (with the innermost and outermost regions the most spherical), we see a concave-down trend for all the curves (where the intermediate radii are most spherical).
 This appears consistent with the idea that SIDM can respond more quickly to the influence of the central galaxy than CDM (which generally has a more spherical inner halo when compared across resimulations of the same initial conditions).
 It is also consistent with the picture that CDM and SIDM should behave similarly in the halo outskirts, where the shape is driven mainly by the connection with the local filaments \citep[see e.g.][]{2011MNRAS.416.1377V} and therefore tends to be less spherical than at intermediate radii.